The canonical ring of a stacky curve: Inductive theorem: by order of stacky point

 For claim (d), the degree hypothesis ensures that the generators of $R'$ are still minimal in $R$, and the proof of (a) shows that the new generators of $R$ are all minimal.
 For relations, the leading term of each successive relation is quadratic and not in the linear span of the generators of $\init_{\prec} I'$ and are thus all necessary.

-Finally for part (e), admissibility of the pair $(\XX,J)$ follows from the presentation given in claim (d), noting that Hypothesis (Ad-ii) is monotonic in $e_i'$ and that, since Hypothesis (Ad-iii) holds for all $e \geq e_j'$, we have that (Ad-iii) continues to hold for the pair $(\XX,J)$. \end{proof}
+Finally for part (e), admissibility of the pair $(\XX,J)$ follows from the presentation given in claim (d), noting that Hypothesis (Ad-ii) is monotonic in $e_i'$ and that, since Hypothesis (Ad-iii) holds for all $e \geq e_j'$, we have that (Ad-iii) continues to hold for the pair $(\XX,J)$.
+(Note that this is where we allow $d$ to vary in the definition of admissibility.) \end{proof}

-With Theorem~\ref{thm:inductive-by-stacky-point} in hand, we revisit the $g = 0$, 2-saturated case of Theorem~\ref{T:particular-stacky-gin-eff} and arrive at a stronger conclusion, allowing the addition of a stacky point of arbitrary order.
+With Theorem~\ref{thm:inductive-by-stacky-point} in hand, we revisit the $g = 0$ and 2-saturated case of Theorem~\ref{T:particular-stacky-gin-eff} and arrive at a stronger conclusion, allowing the addition of a stacky point of arbitrary order.